What is class-balance drift, and why does it matter for content moderation?

 - Cultural acceptability drift.
 As culture changes, what is considered acceptable also changes.
-Some words that were in common use just a few years ago are today regarded as unacceptable, for example, and standard language increasingly uses gender-neutral pronouns by default.
+Some words that were in common use just a few years ago are today regarded as unacceptable.
+For example, standard language increasingly uses gender-neutral pronouns by default.

 The situations listed above can change both the amount and the type of data.
 Broadly speaking, data drift can be grouped into two types: class-conditional drift and class-balance drift.

 Class-conditional drift means that the content within a particular class changes.
-Let’s look at an example.
-A hacker may use a set of fake (stolen or artificial) mugshots to create fake profiles on a social platform.
+For example, a hacker may use a set of fake (stolen or artificial) mugshots to create fake profiles on a social platform.
 Let’s say an AI is trained to recognize these fake mugshots and deny profiles that are likely to be fake.
 Class-conditional drift in this case means that the hacker changes the set of fake mugshots they use.
-They are still of the type “fake mugshots”, and the hacker is still creating the same amount of spam profiles, but the type of fake mugshots has changed.
+They are still of the type “fake mugshots,” and the hacker is still creating the same amount of spam profiles, but the type of fake mugshots has changed.

 Class-balance drift means that one class becomes more common relative to how common it was during training.
 In the fake profile example, it means that the hacker increases or decreases the amount of fake profile creation attempts, thus changing the proportions of real and fake data, without changing how the fake mugshots are created.

-Let’s say you are creating a custom email spam filter at a company.
+You created a custom email spam filter for your organization.
 Using some machine learning method, you have trained a model that, given an email, outputs the probability of it being a spam email.
 Assuming the ML model is reasonably good, emails that are actually spam are typically assigned a higher probability than non-spam.
 Given such an ML model, the content moderator manager has the freedom to pick a decision threshold above which the emails are classified as “Spam” and forwarded to a spam folder.
 Otherwise, the email is classified as “OK” and delivered to the recipient.

 Below is some simulated data showing what this may look like.
 The blue bars represent emails that actually are Spam; the orange are emails that are OK.
 The figure, then, shows a histogram of the probability of being spam, as estimated by your model.